Security-Onion-Solutions/securityonion-docs/administration.rst

 The Status column will show different icons depending on the status of the account.
 In the screenshot above:

 - the first account is enabled and has TOTP :ref:`mfa` enabled
-- the second account is enabled and has changed their password but does not have TOTP :ref:`mfa` enabled
+- the second account is enabled and has changed their password but does not have :ref:`mfa` enabled
-- the third account is enabled but has not yet changed their password and does not have TOTP :ref:`mfa` enabled
+- the third account is enabled but has not yet changed their password and does not have :ref:`mfa` enabled
 - the fourth account is locked

 Hovering over the icon in the Status column will show you these details as well.